 Marine notes in perfumery:

-Not widely used in perfumes, Marine notes are not part of the 6 original families (Floral, Citrus, Woody, Oriental, Fougère, Chypre) according to the SFP (French Society of Perfumers).
+Not widely used in perfumes, marine notes are not part of the 6 original families (Floral, Hesperidia, Woody, Oriental, Fern, Chypre) according to the SFP (Société Française des Parfumeurs).

-Symbol of a new wave of freshness towards the end of the 20th century, the aquatic notes are used in facets, in keys in order to avoid the overdose of the low tide (avoid drinking the cup while wearing perfume).
+Symbolising a new wave of freshness towards the end of the 20th century, aquatic notes are used in facets, in touches, to avoid the overdose of low tide (let's avoid drinking the cup while perfuming ourselves).

-The marine notes are very fresh, aqueous, sometimes iodized, sometimes oily with facets of spray, seaweed, sand, the sea.
-They soften and give contrast to a perfume.
+Marine notes are very fresh, aqueous, sometimes iodised, sometimes oily, with facets of sea spray, seaweed, sand, the sea itself.
+They soften and give contrast to a fragrance.

 They go well with aromatic notes, florals, citrus or even woods.